UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     <https://example.org/objects/1> schema:temporalCoverage "1970-09-30" .

-Temporal subjects from Volunteer Voices (K-12 Eras) with string and Xpath inconsistencies
+Temporal subjects from Volunteer Voices (K-12 Eras) with string and XPath inconsistencies
 -----------------------------------------------------------------------------------------

 Use Case
 ^^^^^^^^

-While two of the subject categories associated with the Volunteer Voices collection can be folded into dcterms:subject directl (Broad Topics and Volunteer Voices Curriculum Topics), special attention needs to be given to subjects associated with Tennessee Social Studies K-12 Eras in American History.
-There are instances in which a value associated with one of these topics is used, but the displayLabel has been left off and they have incorrectly been categorized as geographic subjects.
+While two of the subject categories associated with the Volunteer Voices collection can be folded into `dcterms:subject` directly ("Broad Topics" and "Volunteer Voices Curriculum Topics"), special attention needs to be given to :code:`subject`\ s associated with "Tennessee Social Studies K-12 Eras in American History".
+There are instances in which a value associated with one of these topics is used, but the :code:`displayLabel` has been left off and they have incorrectly been categorized as :code:`geographic`
+:code:`subject`\ s.

 Justification
 ^^^^^^^^^^^^^